Capital Gain arising from sale of residential property held for more than 2 years

 .01 If the new Residential Property so purchased is sold within the period of three years, then the cost of purchase will be reduced by the amount of LTCG which are claimed as exempt earlier and net sale proceeds of new residential house sold will be taxed as STCG in the year of such sale.

-.02 Balance of Capital Gains Bank Account not utilised for purchase or construction of new residential house within the stipulated time shall be charged to tax upon completion of three years from the date of sale of original asset.
+.02 Balance of Capital Gains Bank Account not utilised for purchase or construction of new residential house within the stipulated time shall be charged to tax upon completion of two years/three years as applicable from the date of sale of original asset.

 .02 Short Term Capital Gains [STCG] are taxed at normal rates of tax applicable to the slab of net taxable income.